-To further increase the basic infrastructure level and improve the living standards of the local residents around Dongjiang Lake, Zixing City Government has decided to construct the Hunan Dongjiang Lake Environment Protection and Integrated Utilization Project.
-The project documents and project construction land use will get approval from Hunan Provincial Development and Reform Commission.
-It is planned that the project construction will start in 2015 and complete in December 2020.
-Zixing City Government will apply a proportion of ADB financing via Ministry of Finance to cover part of engineering and capacity development costs.
-Accordingly, the Project will be implemented in compliance with ADB's Safeguard Policy Statement (2009).
-Zixing City Project Management Office has prepared this Ethnic Minority Development Plan (EMDP).
+To further increase the basic infrastructure level and improve the living standards of the local residents around Dongjiang Lake, the Zixing city government (ZCG) has decided to construct the Hunan Dongjiang Lake Environmental Protection and Integrated Utilization Project.
+The project documents and project construction land use will get approval from the Hunan Provincial Development and Reform Commission.
+It is planned that the project construction will start in 2015 and will be completed in December 2020.
+ZCG will apply a proportion of the financing from the Asian Development Bank (ADB) via the Ministry of Finance to cover part of the engineering and capacity development costs.
+Accordingly, the project will be implemented in compliance with ADB's Safeguard Policy Statement (2009).
+The Zixing City project management office (PMO) has prepared this ethnic minority development plan (EMDP).

-The EMDP fully complies with requirements of the relevant laws, regulations and policies of People's Republic of China, Hunan Province and Zixing City Government and based on ADB review it conforms with ADB's Safeguard Policy Statement (2009), specifically the policy requirements on Indigenous Peoples.
+The EMDP fully complies with requirements of the relevant laws, regulations, and policies of the People's Republic of China, the Hunan Province, and ZCG; and based on ADB review, it conforms with ADB's Safeguard Policy Statement (2009), specifically the policy requirements on indigenous peoples.

-Zixing City Government and Zixing Project Management Office hereby affirm the contents of this EMDP dated May 2015 and ensures that the EMDP will be implemented as stipulated according to the principles.
-The Zixing City Project Management Office (PMO), in coordination with Zixing Ethnic Minorities and Religion Affairs Office, was authorized as the responsible agency to manage the implementation of the Project and related ethnic minority development activities.
+ZCG and the Zixing City PMO hereby affirm the contents of this EMDP dated June 2015 and ensure that the EMDP will be implemented as stipulated according to the principles.
+The Zixing City PMO, in coordination with the Zixing Ethnic Minorities and Religion Affairs Office (ZEMRAO), was authorized as the responsible agency to manage the implementation of the project and related ethnic minority development activities.